WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### What is the gap limit?

-The gap limit is the maximum number of consecutive unused addresses in your sequence of addresses.
+The gap limit is the maximum number of consecutive unused addresses in your wallet.
 Wasabi automatically increases this value if needed when you generate new receiving addresses.
 When you import the wallet file into a new Wasabi client, then it will use this `MinGapLimit` to find all your coins in the wallet.
 :::